Executive Summary

 - static

-Session Duration: Increase static session times by 20-30% to mitigate noise
+Session Duration: Increase static session times by 50-100%; RTK observation periods should be extended to 5+ minutes per point

 Quality Control: